bioasp/caspo/docs/usage.rst

     Input-Output logical behaviors: 31
     Weighted MSE: 0.0513

 The output of **caspo classify** will be a csv file named *behaviors.csv* describing one representative logical network for each input-output behavior found among given networks.
 For each representative network, the number of networks having the same behavior is also given.
 Further, if a dataset is given, the weighted MSE is computed.

 Also, one of the following visualizations is provided depending on whether the dataset was given as an argument or not.
+If the a dataset is given, the figure at the top is generated where I/O behaviors are grouped by MSE to the given dataset.
+Otherwise, the figure at the bottom is generated.

 .. image:: /images/classify.png
    :width: 600 px

+.. _design:

 Design
 ^^^^^^